 Daniel Reynolds joined the NHS Confederation in December 2018.
 He leads a team that is responsible for internal and external communications as well as membership engagement and insight.

-Daniel also plays a key role in supporting the development of the NHS communications profession by sitting on the NHS England/Improvement communications development board and lecturing on NHS England/Improvement’s post-graduate diploma in healthcare communications.
+Daniel also plays a key role in supporting the development of the NHS communications profession by sitting on the NHS England and NHS Improvement communications development board and lecturing on NHS England and NHS Improvement’s post-graduate diploma in healthcare communications.

 Joan Saddler, Director of Partnerships and Equality